-During the year, there was an increase in appropriations between the original and final amended budget of \$753,000 during 2020.
-The main reasons of the change include:
+Amendment of the original budget related to revenue is explained by the increased revenue noted above.
+During the year, there was an increase in appropriations between the original and final amended budget of \$1.4 million during 2021.
+The reasons for these amendments are as follows: